JohnLZeller/fxosu/README.md

 # FxOSU: Intelligent Network Requests

+## API Architecture
+The purpose of this API is to give a boolean go/nogo answer about whether a network request should be made right now.
+This API will be configurable to allow a level of certainty, but the goal is to keep the output as binary as possible.

+### Overview
+The API will be divided into 3 parts:
+1. Core service that monitors network conditions and stores metadata
+2. Service for handling requests for that data, or sending notifications about it
+3. Web API code that proxies requests from web content to that core service and back

+At a macro level, we are going to take into account at least the following data:
+* Battery level
+* Battery charging state
+* rxBytes and txBytes from arbitrary time window
+* Network latency
+* Type of connection
+* Quality of connection

+The API will be configurable to 3 level of certainty; high, moderate, and low, signified by 1, 2, and 3, respectively.
+The API will default to 2.

+The flow will be this (We will call the API mozIsNowGood, for the moment):
+1. Call is made to window.navigator.mozIsNowGood() from a web app, without passing in configuration level, so defaults to 2.
+2. JS called by mozIsNowGood enters a switch/case to set level to 2, or moderate certainty.
+3. JS enters logic that takes into account the 6 data points listed above, and comes to a go/nogo answer 3.1.
+Needs to be fleshed out
+4. JS returns go/nogo answer to the caller of window.navigator.mozIsNowGood()

 ## Prototype
 The prototype works by running JavaScript in a Firefox bootstrapped add-on, thus providing access to APIs that need privileged access to use.
 In order to install, you must zip the contents of the prototype directory, renaming it to a .xpi file.
 From within the prototype directory: